4W4I5/Semester-5-Notes/OS/OS 24 August, 2023.md

 	- Cost
 - Cache, Memory, Storage
 	- In order
-		- Processor: L1, L2 and L3
+		- Processor: L1, L2 and L3 (Not managed by the OS)
-		- Memory
+		- Memory (Managed by the OS)
-		- Storage
+		- Storage (Managed by the OS)
-	- As we go down the hierarchy, access times and storage times increase however the capacity increases
+	- As we go down the hierarchy, access times and storage times increase however the capacity increases.
+Known as the principle of locality as processors are forced to use lower level memory more efficiently
-	-